Michael Eysenck

 Michael William Eysenck (/ˈaɪzɛŋk/ EYE-zenk; born 8 February 1944) is a British academic psychologist, and is an Emeritus Professor in Psychology at Royal Holloway, University of London.
 He also holds an appointment as Professorial Fellow at Roehampton University.
 His research focuses on cognitive factors affecting anxiety.
 Eysenck has written and co-written many publications, including several textbooks.
 In the late 1990s, he developed the theory of the "hedonic treadmill", stating that humans are predisposed by genetics to plateau at a certain level of happiness, and that the occurrence of novel happy events merely elevates this level temporarily.

-He is the son of the noted psychologist Hans Jürgen Eysenck.
+He is the son of the psychologist Hans Jürgen Eysenck.